 The Fund can support an organisation that plans to increase its turnover and would need an investment between £25k and £150k.
 Preference will be given to organisations who haven’t had previous experience of commercial or social investment.

-- Is run by ex-offender(s) or people in recovery from addiction
+- are run by ex-offender(s) or people in recovery from addiction

-- Provides services which support people to break the cycles of crime and addiction
+- Provide services which support people to break the cycles of crime and addiction through employment

 For a company that has been trading for less than three years, it can be difficult to get a loan over this level.